Sultanate of Mogadishu: Mogadishu's Society and Golden Age

 According to the 16th-century explorer, Leo Africanus indicates that the native inhabitants of the Mogadishu polity were of the same origins as the denizens of the northern people of Zeila the capital of Adal Sultanate.
-They were generally tall with an olive skin complexion, with some being darker.
+They were generally tall with a chest nut complexion, with some being darker.
 They would wear traditional rich white silk wrapped around their bodies and have Islamic turbans and coastal people would only wear sarongs, and spoke Arabic as a lingua franca.
 Their weaponry consisted of traditional Somali weapons such as swords, daggers, spears, battle axe, and bows, although they received assistance from its close ally the Ottoman Empire and with the import of firearms such as muskets and cannons.

 Most were Muslims, although a few adhered to heathen bedouin tradition; there were also a number of Abyssinian Christians further inland.
 Mogadishu itself was a wealthy, and well-built city-state, which maintained commercial trade with kingdoms across the world.
 The metropolis city was surrounded by walled stone fortifications.

+Sultans

+The various sultans of Mogadishu are mainly known from the Mogadishan currency on which many of their names are engraved.
+A private collection of coins found in Mogadishu revealed a minimum of 23 sultans.
+The founder of the sultanate was reportedly Fakhr ad-Din, who was the first sultan of Mogadishu and founder of the Fakhr ad-Din dynasty, while his brother Omar ad-Din is stated to have settled in Harar.
+While only a handful of the pieces have been precisely dated, the Mogadishu Sultanate's first coins were minted at the beginning of the 13th century, with the last issued around the early 17th century.

+A Harar chronicle claims that during the Middle Ages, Ahmed bin Adam, the sultan of Mogadishu, assisted the Harar monarchs repel a Persian invasion.

+For trade, the Ajuran Sultanate and the Muzaffar dynasty also utilized the Mogadishan currency at the end of the 16th century.
+Mogadishan coins have been found as far away as the present-day country of the United Arab Emirates in the Middle East.

+The following list of the sultans of Mogadishu is abridged and is primarily derived from these mints.
+The first of two dates uses the Islamic calendar, with the second using the Julian calendar; single dates are based on the Julian (European) calendar.